 Fourth, it denies the notion of neutrality.
 No facts, thoughts, nor man – including reason itself – is neutral.
 All of these either begin in God or in rebellion against him.
 Systematics affirms the sovereign triune-God; hence, the denial of systematics is the denial of God.

 Fifth, it is necessary if we are to think logically and holistically, holding to an ordered, rational, and understandable universe.
 It declares a meaningful connection between all facts as created by a sovereign God who orders all things according to his own nature and decrees.
-It provides the basis for preaching and teaching, as did Paul, the whole counsel of God.
+It provides the basis for preaching and teaching, as demonstrated by Paul, who taught the whole counsel of God (Acts 20:27).
 The alternative is a piecemeal presentation of brute facts where the part – usually one’s favoured perspective – risks becoming the whole.

 The main heads of a systematic theology are: God (theology proper), Man (anthropology), Salvation (soteriology), Church (ecclesiology), and Final Things (eschatology).